Nilstrieb/game-wip-dontplay/design.md

 any multiplayer support.
 But if people like the general idea, they can help create a multiplayer version eventually.

+# Crafting

+- You need a workstation to be able to craft anything.
+  This incentivizes building bases and retreating to them, instead of the "nomad" lifetyle many games of this kind allow.

+- Most stations don't have inventory items that can be pre-crafted and placed.
+  Instead, they have to be constructed on the spot, taking construction time.
+  This discourages building makeshift crafting areas in the middle of nowhere.

 # Supported platforms
 - Windows
 - Linux